systemg

 2. Monitor: Supervisor tracks PIDs and health

-3. Restart: Failed services restart per policy
+3. Restart: Unsuccessful services restart per policy; clean exits stay done

 4. Stop: Services terminate in reverse order